ddoronin/zangetsu/README.md

 ## Real Life Example

 Suppose you need to compose an HTTP request to upload a file to a server.
-You decided to set content type based on a file extension and apply gzip for javascript and css files.
+You decided to set content type based on the file extension and apply gzip only if this is javascript or css.

 ```typescript
 import { Immutable } from 'zangetsu';